Miloshinjo/code-shorts-blog/src/content/blog/recreate-redux.md

   - typescript
   - reverse-engineering
 description:
-  We'll be recreating the basic idea of the redux library, mostly used with React application.
+  We'll be recreating the basic idea of the redux library, mostly used with React applications.
 ---

-Few years ago, when I was learning **redux**, we had an exercise to recreate it from scratch.
+Several years ago, when I was learning **redux**, we had an exercise to recreate it from scratch.
 The main intent was to learn how it works under the hood.
 I figured I'd do that again, since it was really fun and helped me understand how redux works under the hood.

 I will assume you know about **reducers** and **actions** and have used redux before.
 So this is just an excercise in showing how redux might be set up under the hood.

+> Redux fell out of favor a bit lately, and is now kinda integrated in React with `useReducer` hook.
+Still, this is a good coding exercise to do.

 ## Creating the Store